christophersbarrett/mulberry-wiki/Styles-and-Theming.md

 To begin styling your app, you need to define its theme.
 When you scaffold an app, by default it will get the -- you guessed it -- **default** theme.
 This is an ok starting point but not that exciting, so you’ll want to either tweak it by overriding some of the existing styles, or start from scratch and create a new theme.
 Either way, you do all your work in the themes folder.

-### Tweaking an existing theme
+### Tweaking the existing default theme
-You’ll do this by overriding some styles in the default theme.
-Start by looking in the themes directory You should see this:

-    themes
-    - default
-      - custom.scss

-After mulberry has applied all the framework styles and the default theme, it will load custom.scss, which is where you can make any changes you want.
-If you want to make any drastic changes, you’ll be better off creating a new theme from scratch, otherwise, you’ll need to use a lot of !important declarations, which can be error-prone.
+When you scaffold an app it gives you a complete copy of the default theme in `themes/default`.
+If you don't want something drastically different, this is a good starting point that you can tweak as needed.
+The starting point is `base.scss`.
+This is where you add your styles or import other files.
+The built in themes may change or be updated with bugfixes in the future, but since you're working on your own copy, you won't get them immediately.
+To get the latest themes, type

+    mulberry update_themes

+And it will overwrite any changes you have locally with the latest version.
+If you're using version control you should be able to merge the updates into your code without a problem.

 ### Creating a new theme
-To create a new theme, simply
+While the default theme is an OK starting point, you'll probably want to create your own theme.
+To create a new theme from scratch, simply:

 * create a new directory in themes
-* create a `custom.scss` file in that directory
+* create a `base.scss` file in that directory
 * change the theme name in `_config.yml` to your theme’s directory
-* add your styles or import directives to `custom.scss`
+* add your styles or import directives to `base.scss`

 You can probably figure out how to style what you want by looking through the Web Inspector, but there are a few things you might want to know about how Mulberry markup that will be helpful.